 - To contact you in relation to your use of the VICE Sites and any changes we are making to our policies and terms and conditions;

-- To contact you about promotions, special offers and other marketing (if you have consented to your data being used for such purposes);
+- To contact you about promotions, special offers, forums, communities, and insights and other marketing (if you have consented to your data being used for such purposes);

-- To improve our VICE Sites and Services including processing your data to create anonymised and aggregated data that we use internally and share with third parties for analytical purposes;
+- To improve our VICE Sites and Services including processing your data to create anonymised and aggregated data and profiles that we use internally and share with third parties for analytical purposes;

 - To be able to produce, distribute and make the fullest use of all Vice digital, film, and television content;